 Approximate Hours of Developing E-Scooter Apps like Bird and Lime

 The approximate hours of developing eScooter apps like Bird and Lime are 900 to 1000 hours that are identified by one of sr. mobile app developers.
 These development hours vary, depending upon the mobile app development company that you prefer to hire for your project.
-To get the exact development hours according to your requirements, talk to our sales representative, who provides a free consultation to all prospect.
+To get the exact development hours according to your requirements, talk to our sales representative, who provides a free consultation to all prospects.

 Ready to Turn Your E-scooter App Idea into a Successful E-scooter app like Bird?